-In reality, even though people didn’t have cars and airplanes, they still found reasons to travel.
+In reality, even though people didn’t have cars and airplanes, they still found means and methods to travel, even during the Middle Ages.
 People traveled for business and even pleasure, and others found themselves living in new areas after war, famine, or even marriage.

 People who are native to the Iberian Peninsula DNA region are generally very admixed as well, showing only about 51% Iberian DNA, on average.
 A person from this region is likely to have DNA from Europe South, Great, Britain, Ireland, North Africa and Europe West, along with others.